bosetridib/Volatility_Modelling/README.md

 # Volatility Modeling with R

-This project attempts to model volatility differently than in the econometric treatment of volatility.
-Volatility is present within several macroeconomic variables such as exchange rate, inflation, interest rate, etc. Due to its presence, econometric analysis and forecasting are faced with several difficulties.
+This project attempts to model volatility differently than the current methodologies.
+Volatility is present within several macroeconomic variables such as exchange rate, inflation, interest rate, etc. Due to its presence, econometricians faces several difficulties in analysis and forecasting.
 Volatility can be located in the sudden change in variance of the data in the _differenced_ form.

-Here, it is assumed that the variance is stable, while the trend is what causes the volatility.
+Here, it is assumed that the variance is stable, while the trend is what fluctuates, causing volatility.
 A rigorous economic interpretation of such a method is hard to carry out but is certainly not impossible.
 However, the objective of this project is to model volatility in the INR-USD exchange rate with such a method, hoping that it would be applicable in the general scenario.

 ## Installation